Wangzhaoze/UTN_Mobile_Robotics/README.md

 -	implement an algorithm that samples from the odometry-based motion model
 -	understand and apply a sensor model to estimate the likelihood of a range measurement

 <br>

-- Motion Model Demo
+- Wheel-odometry based Motion Model Demo

 ![](https://github.com/Wangzhaoze/UTN_Mobile_Robotics/blob/9267130cca50bb51588420b8b1cf7c3ead06183d/Modul3_Motion_and_Sensor_Model/res/odometry%20motion%20model.png)

-> wheel-odometry based motion model

 <br>

-- Sensor Model Demo
+- Beam-based Lidar Sensor Model Demo
 ![](https://github.com/Wangzhaoze/UTN_Mobile_Robotics/blob/9267130cca50bb51588420b8b1cf7c3ead06183d/Modul3_Motion_and_Sensor_Model/res/sensor%20model.png)

-> beam-based Lidar sensor model

 <br>

-#### 3.4  Particle Filter
+### 3.4  Particle Filter
 - The recursive Bayes filter can be evaluated analytically under certain circumstances.
 For example, if the state space is discrete with a relatively low number of states or the motion model, the sensor model, and the initial belief all follow a Gaussian distribution.
 However, in the case of a continuous state space and a belief that follows a general probability distribution, we have to rely on some approximation of the belief.
 Consider the scenario of localizing a robot using identical landmarks: In case the robot observes only a single landmark, the resulting belief of the pose would be a multi-modal distribution, with one peak near each landmark.
 It is not